Cerebral Venous Sinus Thrombosis (CVST)

 What is cerebral venous sinus thrombosis?

 Cerebral venous sinus thrombosis (CVST) occurs when a blood clot forms in the brain’s venous sinuses.
-This keeps blood from draining out of the brain.
-As a result, blood cells may break and leak blood into the brain tissues.
-This causes a hemorrhage.
+The clot keeps blood from draining out of the brain.
+As a result, pressure builds up in the blood vessels.
+This can lead to swelling and bleeding (hemorrhage) in the brain.

 This chain of events is part of a stroke that can occur in adults and children.
 It can occur even in newborns and babies in the womb.
 A stroke can damage the brain and central nervous system.
 A stroke is serious and needs medical attention right away.